vishnu-2003-hero/-DATABASE-MIGRATION/README.md

 -  Integrity Checks: Performed row counts, key constraints, and randomized sample comparisons to ensure data consistency
 -  Error Resolution: Debugged migration issues such as data type mismatches, encoding problems, and index re-creation This task sharpened my expertise in relational database architecture, cross-platform SQL compliance, and meticulous testing to guarantee migration fidelity.

-Want me to stylize this into a LinkedIn bullet list or pitch it as part of a personal project?
-Or even turn it into a short presentation script?
-I’ve got your back, Yamini! 🧠⚙️